upachler/cogenitor/doc/conversion_rules.md

 Note that the example above is taken from the petstore example for OpenAPI which defines the same schema for the XML and JSON media types, but this may not be the case for other OpenAPI for other OpenAPI definitions.

 The type mapped to a response follows the following rules:
-* If a response does not have a content field or the content map is empty, the mapped type is the unit type `()`
+* If a request body or response declaration does not have a `content` field or the content map is empty, the mapped type is the unit type `()`
-* If a response contains only one media type, the type of the response is the type mapped for this media type.
+* If a request body or response declaration contains only one media type, the type representing the declaration is the type mapped for this media type's `schema` field.
 * If there is more than one media type object present, an enum is generated to distinguish between media types.
 The enum is generated according to the following rules:
-  - The name of the enum is {operationFragment}{statusFragment}`Content`.
+  - The name of the enum is depends on whether the content is present in a response or a request body declaration:
+    - For request body declarations, the enum's name is generated using the pattern {operationFragment}`Content`.
+So for `PUT /pet`, the enum will be called `PetPutContent`.
+    - For responses, the enum's name is generated using the pattern {operationFragment}{statusFragment}`Content`.
 For `PUT /pet`, {operationFragment} is `PetPut`.
 For the HTTP 200 example above, the {statusFragment} is `Ok200`.
 So the resulting name of the enum is `PetPutOk200Content`.
   - For each media type, an enum variant is introduced.
 Media types are translated into Rust enum variant names by using the type and subtype and uppercasing each of their first characters.
 Then both are joint into a string (ignoring the '/' separator).
 Media type wildcard characters (`*`) present in the type or subtype are replaced by the string `Any`.
 So a media type `application/json` becomes an enum variant called `ApplicationJson`.
 A media type wildcard `text/*` will become `TextAny`.
+Non-alphabetic characters are removed.

-With the rules above, the example shown will generate the following enum:
+With the rules above, the example shown above will generate the following enum:
 ```rust
 enum PetPutOk200Content {
     ApplicationJson(Pet),